Kitware/dive/docs/Deployment-Automated.md

 # Cloud Deployment Guide

+This section will guide you through deploying VIAME to Google Cloud for several use cases using [Terraform](https://www.terraform.io/) and [Ansible](https://www.ansible.com/).

 !!! info
-    Be sure to read the [Deployment Overview](Deployment-Overview.md) page first.

-This section will guide you through deploying VIAME to Google Cloud for several use cases.
+  If you don't want to use Terraform and Ansible, you can provision a new server on your own and then skip to the Docker Compose

 * **Scenario 1**: Deploy your own instance of VIAME Web to GCP Compute Engine.
 * **Scenario 2**: Run VIAME pipelines on a GCP Compute Engine VM from the command line.
 * **Scenario 3**: Run a Private GPU worker in GCP to process jobs from any VIAME Web instance (including viame.kitware.com)

 !!! info
-    If you want to run a GPU worker or the whole VIAME Web stack to an existing server, [see the docker documentation instead](https://github.com/Kitware/dive/blob/main/docker/README.md).
+    If you want to run a GPU worker or the whole VIAME Web stack to an existing server, [see the docker documentation instead](Deployment-Docker-Compose.md).

 ## Preparation